ebzimny01/gd_chromium_ext/README.md

 1. Fixed issue where the URLs were not working correctly for certain schools.

 ### v0.0.0.3
-1. Resolved bug when changing Recruit Search to use the Raitings View where there is no Hometown column.
+1. Resolved bug when changing Recruit Search to use the Ratings View where there is no Hometown column.

 ### v0.0.0.2
 1. Updated manifest file to support Firefox v109 or newer.
 Note: Extension is pending approval by Mozilla.